erigontech/diagnostics/README.md

 In the browser, go to the URL `https://localhost:8080/ui`.
 You browser will likely ask to to accept the risks (due to self-signed certificate), do that.

-# How to run an Erigon node that can be connected to the diagnosgics system
+# How to run an Erigon node that can be connected to the diagnostics system

 For an Erigon node to be connected to the diagnostics system, it needs to expose metrics using this command line flag: